 Father Friel is a member of the Church Music Association of America and the Society for Catholic Liturgy.
-Among his research interests are aesthetics, sacred music (particularly sequences), liturgical history, imperial coronation rites, and twentieth-century liturgical reform.
+Among his research interests are aesthetics, sacred music (particularly sequences), the feast of Christ the King, and twentieth-century liturgical reform.
 His master’s thesis centered on the Proprium Missae (the chanted propers of the Mass), while, in his licentiate thesis, he studied the origins and theology of the term progressiva sollemnitas (the principle of “progressive solemnity”).
-For his doctoral dissertation, he is researching the liturgical theology of the feast of Christ the King.
+His doctoral dissertation explores the liturgical theology of the feast of Christ the King.

 Born in Bethlehem, PA, Father Friel grew up in the Archdiocese of Philadelphia at Our Lady of Mt.
 Carmel Parish.
 He enjoys backpacking, visiting national parks, running, reading, and sports of all kinds.
-Father Friel currently lives in Washington, DC and serves a number of area parishes on Sundays and feast days.
+Father Friel lives in Philadelphia and serves a number of area parishes on Sundays and feast days.
 Father Friel may be contacted via email.